 One of the mysteries of the English language finally explained.

-A public holiday held on the anniversary of the end of World War I (November 11) to honor US veterans and victims of all wars.
+(in the US) a public holiday held on the anniversary of the end of the First World War (11 November) to honour US veterans and victims of all wars.
 It replaced Armistice Day in 1954.

 - ‘Regular speeches in this series cover Armed Forces Day, Memorial Day, Army Birthday / Flag Day, Independence Day and Veterans Day.’

 - ‘Both the Washington Post and the Washington Times tell the story of Eugene Simpson in honor of Veterans Day today.’

 - ‘In the USA, Remembrance Day is known as Veterans Day.’

 - ‘And as we go to break, we show you a live picture of the Vietnam Veterans Memorial here in Washington on this Veterans Day in the United States, 2001.’

 - ‘CNN's Thomas Roberts has been probing that question this Veterans Day.’

 - ‘President Bush, Secretary of Defense Rumsfeld, and the Chairman of the Joint Chiefs have all published eloquent messages for this Veterans Day.’